mathminx/ReadME-Generator/README.md

   The application will be invoked by using the following command: node index.js

   ## Credits
-  The style.css and index.html files were provided.
+  The Starter code was provided.

   ## License